trallard/Modules-template/README.md

 In the case of files with the module template, the subtitle variable will be displayed along with the title in the landing page as a short description of the module/project.

-# How to use Jekyll to test/build this site
+# How to use Jekyll to build this site

 ### Editing pages online with GitHub